bkthong/ocp-3.11-prepare-hosts/README.md

   and this key can be used to access all the nodes
 - Docker storage volume will be configured to use overlay2, using the {{ docker_storage_block_device }}
   inventory variable to identify the available device for docker to use as storage
+- "inventory" file is used with prepare_hosts.yml playbook
+- "install_inventory" file is used with the okd/ocp prerequisites.yml and deploy_cluster.yml